Welcome to Rocky Mountain Lodge Tea Room!

 Afternoon Tea (different than “High Tea”, you can read the differences later on this page), is elegant and intimate, and a wonderful time to catch up with one another over beautiful table settings with delightful savories such as finger sandwiches and mini quiches; tender scones accompanied with Devonshire cream, lemon curd and jam; and finished off with sweet mini desserts and cookies; and served with a variety of high-quality teas.

 Afternoon Tea at Rocky Mountain Lodge is the perfect way to reconnect with friends you haven’t seen for a while, family members, a Red Hat ladies’ tea party, Bible study groups, bridal showers, baby showers, birthday parties, and more.
-(Men, boys, and everyone are all welcome too!)
+(Men, boys, and everyone are all welcome!)

 Tea Parties will be held on Saturdays and Sundays (see the calendar for dates available).
 Tea parties will be from 1:00pm-4:00pm mountain time.
 Guests can begin arriving at 1:00pm and tea service will begin at 1:30pm.

-We can host up to 10 ladies or girls for a memorable Tea Party in the Lodge.
-The rate is $45 per person for 1-6 people, $35 per person for 7-10 people.
-Holiday Tea Parties will be slightly higher (November and December).
+We can host up to 10 people for a memorable Tea Party in the Lodge.
+The rate is $45 per person for 2-6 people, $35 per person for 7-10 people, $55 per person for Holiday Tea Parties (Mother’s Day weekend, and mid November to New Year’s Day).

 - Cucumber Sandwiches